vectordotdev/vector/website/docs/reference/sinks/gcp_stackdriver_logging.md

 ### credentials_path

-The filename for a Google Cloud service account credentials JSON file used to authenticate access to the stackdriver logging API.
+The filename for a Google Cloud service account credentials JSON file used to authenticate access to the Stackdriver Logging API.
 If this is unset, Vector checks the `$GOOGLE_APPLICATION_CREDENTIALS` environment variable for a filename.
 See [GCP Authentication](#gcp-authentication) for more info.

 </Field>